ryankenney/tools-watcher/README.md

 so it's very likely the code could use some craft work, but it works.

-A Word on Container Tech
+A Word on Container Software
 ----------------

 I had ChatGPT help solve a problem I often hit, I want the software to build/run regardless